 It is important hence to get an appreciation of the background to the sociopolitical crisis in Cameroon as a way of appreciating the many facets of the crisis within the SMEs.
 Through recognizing these complexities, the stakeholders can pinpoint the areas that have to be addressed and that can help to reduce the effects of the crisis on work flexibility, and the levels of commitment of the employees involved in SMEs occurrence so that they can sustain and bounce back after the occurrence of a crisis effectively.

 Although work flexibility and employee commitment in the improvement of organisational performance are advantages, sociopolitical crisis in Cameroon SME challenges arise.
 Consequently, the purpose of this study is to analyse the effects that remote work and work flexibility.
-Through such dynamics, this research aims at discovering the impact of remote work and Work flexibility on employees’ commitment and how remote work options cn be used to overcome the crisis and maintain a committed and productive workforce.
+Through such dynamics, this research aims at discovering the impact of remote work and Work flexibility on employees’ commitment and how remote work options can be used to overcome the crisis and maintain a committed and productive workforce.

 Literature Review and Research Hypotheses development

-Remote work and Flexible work schedule practices have gained popularity in business organization throughout the world (McNall and al., 2010).
-For example, Families and Work Institute in the USA with data derived from telephone surveys say that the proportion of employers that offer flexible work arrangement to least some of the employees increased from 68% in 1998 to 81% in 2014(Galinsky et al ., 2005; Matos and Galinsky, 2014).
+Remote work and Flexible work schedule practices have gained popularity in business organization throughout the world (McNall et al., 2010).
+For example, Families and Work Institute in the USA with data derived from telephone surveys say that the proportion of employers that offer flexible work arrangement to least some of the employees increased from 68% in 1998 to 81% in 2014(Galinsky et al., 2005; Matos and Galinsky, 2014).
 Moreover, similar tendency was noted in Europe as well: According to Plantenga and Remery’s 2009 European Commission review, more than 60% of employees can access flexible working hours.

 Yet, the employees called for the new focus on life before the crisis even occurred.
 Organizations and specifically their workplaces were already enduring constant change pre-crisis and this will continue.
 In her article published on Gallup website, Mullen O’Keefe wrote that, flexibility will not be the same in every workplace because culture is as individual as genes.
 There are some positions in for which it is mandatory to be physically present at workplace.
 Therefore, this particular situation which we are experiencing now allows reconsidering the flexibility for the company and its policies in general.